 Finishing 3D printed parts is all well and good, but the best cure is prevention.
 So we’ll cover getting your prints looking as nice as possible straight from the bed, and then how to smooth 3D prints with post processing.

-First, we talk about setting up your printer to get the absolute best results from it.
 Nearly any printer can improve a smooth to some degree, although naturally you’ll get better prints from a £2000 printer than a £200 printer.
 The better finish 3D printed parts you get from your printer, the less work you’ll have on how to clean up 3D prints afterwards.

 Want to know how to smooth out 3D prints?
 Start with a really good quality filament.
 Good quality filament will look nicer straight from the printer and when sanding 3D prints will come up much nicer and more easily.